 As a continuation of my August post, here are my September books:

 27. It's Not That Complicated by Eros Atalia

 The second part of Atalia's book "Ligo Na U, Lapit Na Me", focuses on Intoy's life after graduation, and after Jen.
 While he's trying to adjust with his work (his sarcastic but witty humor still gets him into trouble), he's also trying to forget Jen.
 And he meets Tina, the company's HR officer, who suddenly gave him unusual attention.
 Will Tina be the solution to make Intoy finally forget Jen?
 Or add to his misery?
 You must read the book to find out.

 28. Pugad Baboy 24 by Pol Medina Jr

 The latest installment of Pugad Baboy, it gives humor to the political and current issues circa 2011-present.
 I found it witty and really funny.
 I love the team-up of Pao and Tiny in their story arc "Green Heroine".
 However, you wouldn't be able to relate if you don't watch or read the news.

 29. The Perks of Being A Wallflower by Stephen Chbosky

-Reading this book will bring you back to memory lane and remind you on how you think during high school.
-This book will even teach you on how important the role of parents in bringing up their children.
+Reading this book will bring you back to memory lane and remind you of how you think during high school.
+This book will even teach you how important the role of parents in bringing up their children.
 This story might be shocking to some, but then, it's reality.

 30. The Notebook by Nicholas Sparks